 Social proof, including positive comments, user-generated content, reviews, and more, helps you gain the credibility you need.
 Customers also flock to social media to complain or talk about a brand they love.
 This is the ultimate place to garner social proof to gain trust effectively and increase sales.

 Competition is fierce in retail.
 Invest in creating individual experiences to avoid getting left behind.

 Customers expect to be catered to personally from all touchpoints.
-In real-life, a personalized shopping experience means easy assistance and good product recommendation from store employees.
+In real life, a personalized shopping experience means easy assistance and good product recommendations from store employees.

-But in online shopping, data analytics is used to create personalized experiences such as recommendations, discount codes or vouchers, excellent customer service, and more.
+But in online shopping, data analytics creates personalized experiences such as recommendations, discount codes or vouchers, excellent customer service, and more.
 Customers browsing your website or app should see content tailored to their interests.

 For example, John Lewis takes personalization to another level by offering a free personal styling service to its virtual and in-store customers.
 Customers can get the styling tips they need, and stylists can promote or recommend products from the brand.